Rasmusreest/wpkool/wp-content/plugins/booking/readme.txt

 **Make New Bookings on Client side.**

 - **Timeslots bookings** in Booking Calendar Free version, as well.
 Ability to receive simple bookings for specific time-slots (times during selected day).
+Selection time slots in time picker or in dropdown list.
 - Make bookings in **friendly booking interface** - select the date(s) and fill booking form fields.
 - **Prevent of double booking** for already reserved days (1 booking per 1 day) or **allow multiple (unlimited) bookings per same day** in same calendar.
 - Set **pending days as available** in booking form.
 You can receive as many bookings as you need to and stop receiving bookings on specific date(s), when you approve some booking on specific date(s).